M4dNation/gpm/README.md

     bash contrib/gpm.sh config

 Use the **init** command if you want to create a new git repository.
-You just need to confirm with the "yes" answer to create your repository The second question is to set your repository as a bare repository, answer "no" if you just want to make a working repository.
+You just need to confirm with the "yes" answer to create your repository.
+The second question is to set your repository as a bare repository, answer "no" if you just want to make a working repository.
 If everything runs well, a green confirmation should appear.
 If your folder is already a git repository, a red alert should inform you about it.

 The **init** command should be the first to be called when you start a project, considering than any other command aren't going to be functional as long as your folder is not a git repository.
 Besides, even if all commands will be available after **init** is called, you should call **config** just after your **init** call and make the configuration, avoiding many errors when git will be called.

 Use the **config** command if you want to configure your git repository.
 The script will read your **name** and your **email** from your configuration file to authenticate you in your git calling (such as commit for example).
 You can also make, if you want, this configuration either :